sonertari/SSLproxy/README.md

 split, SSLsplit accepts all certificates by default, including self-signed ones.
 See [The Risks of SSL Inspection](https://insights.sei.cmu.edu/cert/2015/03/the-risks-of-ssl-inspection.html) for the reasons of this difference.

+If enabled the UserAuth option requires network users to log in to the system to use SSLproxy (this feature is currently available on OpenBSD only).
+When users are logged in, they should be recorded on the users table in an SQLite3 database.
+The users table is created using the following SQL statement:

+	CREATE TABLE USERS(
+	   IP             CHAR(45)     PRIMARY KEY     NOT NULL,
+	   USER           CHAR(31)     NOT NULL,
+	   ETHER          CHAR(17)     NOT NULL,
+	   ATIME          INT          NOT NULL,
+	   DESC           CHAR(50)
+	);

+When SSLproxy accepts a connection, it obtains the ethernet address of the client IP address from the arp cache of the system, then compares it with the value in the users table.
+If the ethernet addresses do not match, the connection is redirected to the login page.
+SSLproxy also compares the atime value in the users table with the current system time.
+If the difference is larger than the configured value of the user timeout option, then the connection is redirected to the login page.
+The atime of the IP address in the users table is updated with the system time while the connection is being terminated.

 Logging options include traditional SSLproxy connect and content log files as well as PCAP files and mirroring decrypted traffic to a network interface.